-The filter consists of two parallel coupled filter units.
+The filter consists of a filter unit.

-- Wash the outside of the filters and unscrew them.
-Dispose of the filters according to environmental regulations. - Do up the new filter by hand.
+- Wash the outside of the filter and unscrew it. - Fit the new filter and tighten it by hand.

 Never use tools for this.
 The filters can be damaged, obstructing circulation.

 - Bleed the fuel system as described below. - Start the engine and check for leaks.